-To lock the bearing:
+To set a bearing lock:

-- 1. Press the middle button to change to compass view. - 2.
-Hold your Suunto D5 in level in front of you, with the top pointing in the direction to your target. - 3.
+- 1. Press the middle button to change to the compass view. - 2.
+Hold your Suunto EON Core in level in front of you, with the top pointing in the direction to your target. - 3.
 Keep the lower button pressed until you see the Bearing locked notification.